 Bike Paths (Class 1) are paved rights-of-way completely separated from streets.
 Bike paths are often located along waterfronts, creeks, railroad rights-of-way or freeways with a limited number of cross streets and driveways.
 These paths are typically shared with pedestrians and often called mixed-use paths.

-Bike Boulevards (Class 3B) are bike routes on residential streets that prioritize through trips for bicyclists.
-Traffic calming is included as needed to discourage drivers from using the boulevard as a through route.
-Oakland's Bike Boulevards are marked with shared lane bicycle markings (aka “sharrows”) and signage.
+Neighborhood Bike Routes, aka Bike Boulevards (Class 3B) are bike routes on residential streets that prioritize through trips for bicyclists.
+Traffic calming is included as needed to discourage drivers from using the street as a through route.
+Oakland's Bike Boulevards are marked sharrows and signage.

 Separated Bike Lanes (Class 4), also known as cycle tracks, provide space that is for bicyclists and separated from motor vehicle travel lanes, parking lanes, and sidewalks.
 Parked cars, curbs, bollards, or planter boxes provide physical separation between bicyclists and moving cars.
 Where on-street parking is allowed, it is placed between the bikeway and the travel lanes (rather than between the bikeway and the sidewalk, as is typical for Class 2 bike lanes).
 Phase 1 of the Telegraph Ave Complete Streets Implementation Plan constructed the first parking-protected bike lane in Oakland in May 2016.

 Depending on street characteristics, there may be a different bikeway type in each direction.
 Also see OakDOT Design Details for Transportation Facilities and Oakland's Neighborhood Bike Route Implementation Guide.